raspberrypilearning/parent-detector/worksheet.md

 Before booting your Raspberry Pi, connect the PIR module to the Raspberry Pi.

+Using three female-to-female jumper cables, you'll need to connect each of the PIR sensor's connectors to the appropriate pins on the Raspberry Pi.

+Connect the top one labelled `VCC` on the PIR sensor to the 5V pin on the Raspberry Pi, connect the middle one labelled `OUT` to GPIO pin 4, and connect the bottom one labelled `GND` to a ground pin also marked `GND`.
+All shown in the following diagram:

 ![](images/pir_wiring.png)

-Refer to the diagram above for pin numbers.
-If you look closely at the pins on your PIR module, you'll see some white text on the PCB near the base of each one. `VCC` is for a +5 volts input.
-Take one of the female to female jumpers and connect the VCC pin to pin 2 on the Pi (coloured red on the diagram); this will make the Pi provide 5 volts of power to the PIR module.
-Use another jumper to connect `GND` on the module to pin 6 on the Pi (coloured black on the diagram); this completes the circuit and allows current to flow back out of the module into ground.
-Now do the same for the sensor pin `OUT`; you can use any of the green pins on the Pi for this.
-I am going to use pin 7, since it's the first general purpose one.

-**Note**: If you have a different PIR module to the one pictured then your pin layout might be different; this is why I include the labels `VCC` `GND` and `OUT`.

 Now boot your Pi and log in.

 ## Test the PIR motion sensor

 We're going to use the Python programming language to write some code that will detect movement and print out some text; we can extend the program to involve the camera board later on.
-When movement is detected the PIR motion sensor applies power to its OUT pin, which we have connected to GPIO pin 7 on the Pi.
-So in our code we just need to continually check pin 7 to see if it has power or not.
+When movement is detected the PIR motion sensor applies power to its OUT pin, which we have connected to GPIO pin 4 on the Pi.
+So in our code we just need to continually check pin 4 to see if it has power or not.

 If a pin has power we call it HIGH and if not we call it LOW.

 The program is pretty simple.
-We will first set up the Raspberry Pi GPIO pins to allow us to use pin 7 as an input; it can then detect when the PIR module sends power.
+We will first set up the Raspberry Pi GPIO pins to allow us to use pin 4 as an input; it can then detect when the PIR module sends power.
 We need to continually check the pin for any changes, so a `while True` loop is used for this.
 This is an infinite loop so the program will run continuously unless we stop it manually with `Ctrl + C`.

 We then use two Boolean (True or False) variables for the previous and current states of the pin, the previous state being what the current state was the preceding time around the loop.
 Inside the loop we compare the previous state to the current state to detect when they're different.
 We don't want to keep displaying a message if there has been no change.